-As a SPA consultant, I am often asked my opinion on the best way to structure adding therapists to a practice.
+As a SPA consultant, I am often asked my opinion on the best way to structure adding therapists to practice.
 Massage and SPA owners have the option to hire employees, work with independent contractors or rent a room in their practice for a flat fee.
 Each option has its pluses and minuses to consider before making a final decision.
 What might work well for one facility can be a disaster for another!

-When working with a client to determine the best structure I ask a few simple questions:
+When working with a client to determine the best structure, I ask a few simple questions:

 Do you want the new therapist to work specific hours that you set?